-A set of these sub-objectives describes the indicators used to assess performance, with their accepcts would then be executed in parts, depending on tance criteria representing the minimum performanthe available resources and other circumstances. ce for reaching the objective.
+A set of these sub-objectives describes the indicators used to assess performance, with their acceptance criteria representing the minimum performance for reaching the objective.

 Since multi service contracting includes several parameters and related sub-objectives, it is important to ensure that no conflict exists among them.
 This can be done by creating an objective hierarchy with the purpose, objectives, sub-objectives and KPIs.